Transportation at a Glance

 |Train||4 Hours||Train Schedule|

 Driving the Seward Highway offers scenic highlights around every turn, and you can stop and go as you please.
+Rental cars are available right in Seward for pick-up and drop off.
 People like the convenience and independence.
 Once you arrive in Seward, you're already set for transportation-around town, out to Exit Glacier, or down to Homer, for example.
 And if you rent an RV, you'll be all set for sleeping, dining, and showering as well-no need for bathroom breaks en route, either.
 It's the fastest way to get to Seward (other than by plane, which very few people use because Seward's so close and flying's so expensive), taking about 2.5 hours.

 If your Alaska trip is a once-in-a-lifetime deal, you really ought to experience the historic Alaska Railroad.
 The trip between Anchorage and Seward-the Coastal Classic-is arguably its most scenic section, and you can take the train one-way.
 The route parallels the Seward Highway along the Turnagain Arm, but then you head up into the mountains, away from the road-you won't see these glaciers and alpine meadows by car.
 You'll pass through tunnels-always a kid favorite-and by railroad houses, home to rail workers.
 The train is fairly affordable ($79 o/w, $125 rt), the rail cars are historic, and it's nice to get up and walk around.
 It does take more time than driving (4 hours, 20 minutes), however, and there's only one departure daily from Anchorage-6:45am.